Last Updated on September 21, 2023

 Freezing Roasted Tomato Sauce

-To preserve and freeze this sauce, we typically use pint-sized mason jars.
+To preserve and freeze roasted tomato sauce sauce, we typically use pint-sized mason jars.
 Yes, you can safely freeze food in glass jars!
 However, make sure you get the ones that are marked as freezer-safe.
 Those are usually only the wide-mouth pint, half-pint, and quarter-pint size.
 Glass jars with a “shoulder” are more prone to cracking in the freezer, such as quart jars or regular mouth pints.

-Once the sauce is decently cooled, fill your jars up!
-This can be a bit messy, so we call on the assistance of a canning jar funnel to help reduce the mess if we’re using glass jars.
+Once the sauce is decently cooled, transfer it into your containers of choice.
+We use a canning jar funnel to help reduce the mess if we’re using glass jars.
 Maintain one inch of head space to allow for expansion in the freezer.
 Store the containers of roasted tomato sauce in the freezer, and use within one year for the best quality and flavor.

-We prefer the ease and guaranteed safety of freezing tomatoes, but if canning is your thing, be my guest!
+We prefer the ease and quickness of freezing tomatoes, but if canning is your thing, be my guest!
 I won’t get into detailed instructions on exactly how to can tomatoes, but here are some quick safety notes below.
 For more detailed canning instructions, check out this guide from Colorado State University.
 Similar to the freezer option, it is suggested to use canned tomatoes within one year.
 Only proceed with canning if you didn’t use olive oil in this recipe.
 Leave 1/2″ head space in jars when canning.

 To ensure safe acidity in whole, crushed or juiced tomatoes, add bottled lemon juice or citric acid when processing in a boiling water bath.
 Thoroughly stir in 2 tablespoons of bottled lemon juice or 1/2 teaspoon of citric acid per quart of tomatoes.
 For pints, use 1 tablespoon bottled lemon juice or 1/4 teaspoon of citric acid.Colorado State University